Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2022/03/dialogue-remains-key.md

 The new guidelines spell out the conditions for pursuing outside activities, and the dialogue between employees and supervisors remains a key element here.
 It’s important to work together to identify potential conflicts and discuss possible mitigation measures.
 Outside employment and other activities can create a diverse range of personal and professional benefits for everyone involved.
 Usually it’s possible to combine the employee’s personal interests and the interests of ETH Zurich, allowing the university to support employees’ outside pursuits.

+## Further information

+• Outside employment and activities
+• How to proceed: reporting and approval process
+• Conflicts of interest and conflicts of commitment
+• How to evaluate outside activities, including example situations
+• Guidelines outside activities
+• ETHIS